“This is our payback to you for everything you did.”

 “D-A-D-D-Y, don’t go.
 I love you, talk to me.”

-I can hear her cry, I can feel her tears struggling on my dry hands and before this heart stops beating, before angels of death comes to commandeer my soul, I need to try one more time, harder than ever before.
+I can hear her cry, I can feel her tears struggling on my dry hands and before this heart of mine stops beating; before angels of death comes to commandeer my soul, I need to try one more time, harder than ever before.
 Just for my daughter, just for her.